dsandeep0138/TrustLabs-Internship-Assessment/README.md

 3. Relation Extraction packages such as Reverb, Ollie or OpenNLP by Stanford.
 4. Machine Learning tools (which include Numpy, Pandas, Networkx)

+## Languages
+Python

+## Running code
+The notebook is already run and uploaded.
+The notebook can be re-run by running all the cells again.

 As part of this notebook, I describe the following and suggested an approach as a proof-of-concept using bits-and-pieces of python code.

 ## How to build high quality ground truth?